martymac/fpart/docs/www.fpart.org/docs/fpsync.md

 Rsync can detect and replicate hard links with option -H but that will NOT work with fpsync because rsync collects hard links' information on a per-run basis.

-So, as for directory metadata (see above), being able to propagate hard links with fpsync would require from fpart the guarantee that all related links belong to the same partition.
+Being able to propagate hard links with fpsync would require from fpart the guarantee that all related links belong to the same partition.

 Unfortunately, this is not something fpart can do because, in live mode (used by fpsync to start synchronization as soon as possible), it crawls the filesystem